Super-Protocol/docs/docs/marketplace/marketplace/list.md

 This screen display AI models or datasets available on the Marketplace.
 You can lease AI models and datasets by adding them to orders.
 Read [How to Place an Order](/marketplace/guides/place-order) for detailed instructions.

-The list of offers in the center of the screen provides essential information about available offers:
+The list in the center of the screen provides essential information about available offers:

 (image: full screen tile view)
 <br/>